nickgag626/slate-master---Copy/source/includes/_Setup.md

   * Change the targetSDKversion parameter within the defaultConfig section to 21.

   <aside class="warning">
-The suggested targerSDKversion is 21 or lower.
+The suggested targetSDKversion is 21 or lower.
 If it is set to 22 or higher, the app developer is responsible for handling runtime permissions.
 </aside>

 ## API key